Flag of Tunisia

 Meaning of the flag of Tunisia

-The crescent and the star are symbols of Islam and are also considered auspicious signs.
+The crescent and the star are symbols of Islam and are also considered auspicious.
 Both symbols are a reference to Tunisia's past as part of the Ottoman Empire.

 The color red was a dynastic symbol of legitimacy in the Ottoman Empire.
 After the country's independence from France, the flag was adopted as the national flag.